-Below the videos are translated versions of the eulogies.
+Below are translated versions of the eulogies.
 (Please note it may be grammatically challenged and may even read incoherent at stages.
 Words and sentence structures are not always clearly audible and we tried to keep the translation as direct as possible.
 The emotional tone at stages also makes it difficult to follow for translation.)

 “Thank you for Tuesday’s lunch.
 You wondered if you should order pancake.
 “Let’s transgress,” you said.
 And you did.
 Two pancakes with cinnamon and sugar.